tobydawson1/CV/README.md

 | [mnemonic](https://github.com/tobydawson1/mnemonic) | A memory game, players are presented with 14 cards face up, these are quickly flipped to be hidden and you must find the cards that match by flipping them back over. | React, JavaScript, Jest, Enzyme, CSS |
 |[Bank Tech Test](https://github.com/tobydawson1/Bank-Tech-Test)| A tech test we were tasked with to prepare us for future tests | Ruby, RSPEC|
 | [MakersBnB](https://github.com/tobydawson1/MakersBNB) | An AirBnB clone for our first group project. | Ruby,  Sinatra, SQL  |

 ## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.

-- Experience
-- Achievements
-- Evidence

 #### Confidence and Composure